sathwik22/Car-Service-AI-Assistant/README.md

-# Bosch Car Service AI Assistant
+# Car Service AI Assistant

 An intelligent diagnostic assistant that helps users troubleshoot vehicle issues and interpret DTC (Diagnostic Trouble Code) errors using AI-powered responses with adaptive learning from user feedback.